How To Make Disinfecting Wipes

 3. Layer the Towels

-eparate the towels into pieces and fold or roll to fit your container.
-If you are reusing a pop-up wipe container, fold them with one layer interwoven with the next towel so they will pull up together.
+Separate the towels into pieces and fold or roll them to fit your container.
+If you are reusing a pop-up wipe container, fold it with one layer interwoven with the next towel so they will pull up together.

 If you have a round container, cut a roll of paper towels in half and remove the inner cardboard core to create a pull-from-the-center roll of household cleaning wipes.